keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Now, I was not that into nutrition at the time.
 I thought eating a peanut butter and jelly sandwich was eating *healthily*.[^3]

 I don’t remember a lot about the class, I’m not going to lie.
-The professor lost me when she required us to memorize the purpose and deficiencies of all the major vitamins.[^4] Anyhoo, one of the things I do remember, is that she said being a vegetarian is one of the healthiest diets you can possibly maintain.
+The professor lost me when she required us to memorize the purposes and deficiencies of all the major vitamins.[^4] Anyhoo, one of the things I do remember, is that she said being a vegetarian is one of the healthiest diets you can possibly maintain.

 Undergrad-Emily was unimpressed.
 Who, in college, can afford to buy fresh produce?
 I mean honestly.

 Currently, I both agree and disagree with my old nutrition professor.
-With the assumption that, as a vegan or vegetarian, you eat more fruits and vegetables, being a plant-based diet can be extremely beneficial.
+With the assumption that, as a vegan or vegetarian, you eat mostly fruits, vegetables, and grains.
+In fact, being a plant-based diet *can be* extremely beneficial.
 But, there’s a lot of foods that are technically vegan and vegetarian that are not good for you.

 Seriously, I once had a friend of mine tell me about how amazing her vegan experience was over beer and Oreos.